 The selection and programming of dataloggers is the responsibility of the user.
-Please contact the supplier of the data acquisition and amplification equipment to see if directions for use with the SRA20 are available.
+Please contact the supplier of the data acquisition and amplification equipment to see if directions for use with the SR20 are available.

-In case programming for similar instruments is available, this can in general also be used.
-SRA20 can usually be treated as two single thermopile pyranometers.
+In case programming for similar instruments is available, this can typically also be used.
+SR20 can usually be treated in the same way as other thermopile pyranometers.
 Pyranometers usually have the same programming as heat flux sensors.

-Table 5.4.1 Requirements for data acquisition and amplification equipment for SRA20 in the standard configuration
+Table 5.4.1 Requirements for data acquisition and amplification equipment for SR20 in the standard configuration

-Capability to measure small voltage signals preferably: $5 \times 10^{-6} \text{ V}$ uncertainty minimum requirement: $20 \times 10^{-6} \text{ V}$ uncertainty (valid for the entire expected temperature range of the acquisition / amplification equipment) Capability for the data logger or the software to store data, and to perform division by the sensitivity to calculate the solar irradiance and other . optional measurands.
-Voltage measurement input resistance > 1 x 10 6 Ω Open circuit detection (WARNING) open-circuit detection should not be used, unless this is done separately from the normal measurement by more than 5 times the sensor response time and with a small current only.
+Capability to measure small voltage signals preferably: $5 \times 10^{-6} \text{ V}$ uncertainty minimum requirement: $20 \times 10^{-6} \text{ V}$ uncertainty (valid for the entire expected temperature range of the acquisition / amplification equipment) Capability for the data logger or the software to store data, and to perform division by the sensitivity to calculate the solar irradiance.
+E = U/S (Formula 0.1) Data acquisition input resistance > 1 x 10 6 Ω Open circuit detection (WARNING) open-circuit detection should not be used, unless this is done separately from the normal measurement by more than 5 times the sensor response time and with a small current only.
 Thermopile sensors are sensitive to the current that is used during open circuit detection.
 The current will generate heat, which is measured and will appear as an offset.